 Simple Powder Room Changes Have Stunning Results

-The powder room on the first floor was one of the initial rooms Teri wanted TKS to transform.
+The powder room on the first floor was one of the initial rooms Teri wanted TKS Design Group to transform.
 It was a complete cosmetic renovation, changing out all surfaces and fixtures.
 Now Teri’s powder room reflects her new contemporary style and blends well with the rest of her home.

 Other Areas Receiving Interior Design Love